How to Get Donations From These Five Types of Donors

 Expand your donor pool—and get everyone to jump in

 By knowing which types of donors you’re approaching, you can tailor your fundraising appeal and run a more effective fundraiser.
 You can also ensure that you’re approaching the widest variety of donors possible.
 Do your homework before reaching out to potential donors, especially organizations, and know something about who you’re talking to before you connect.
-And if you haven’t already, start your free fundraiser today.
+And if you haven’t already, start your fundraiser today.